gordon-cs/gordon-360-api/README.md

 ### Deploying to the Api Site

-- Log in to CS-RDP1 and start Visual Studio as the cct.service user.
+- Log in to CCCTrain and start Visual Studio as the cct.service user.
 (Shift + right click)
 - Open an existing project/solution - `C:\users\cct.service\code\Project-Raymod\Gordon360` file.
 It is a Microsoft Visual Studio Solution file.
 - Make a change.
 Do your thing.
 - Menu Bar -> Build - Publish Gordon360.